mindsmiths/docs/docs/integrations/web.md

 - `public JsonNode getParam(String param)`

 :::

-TODO - is this a buttonId or inputId?

 All data within a [linked sequence of screens](/docs/tutorials/web-interactions/chaining-screens) is transferred via GET parameters, and you can store them in bulk when a button with a certain `buttonId` is pressed.